sklprogs/LanguageTricks/English.md

 ## ~~log in to~~ \| log into \| ~~login to~~

 It should go without saying that *into* is a single word.
-It’s a preposition that expresses movement towards something else.
+It’s a preposition that expresses movement towards something else:

 > *I went into the building* (not ~~*went in to*~~ = I went in (somewhere) to do an activity called “the building”)